luybashu/population-health-russia/README.md

 - Promote transparency and public engagement in health data

 **General Goal**
-Transform disparate statistical tables from Rosstat into **clear, interactive visual dashboards** published on the [WebMedStat.ru](http://WebMedStat.ru) platform.
+Transform disparate statistical tables from Rosstat into **clear, interactive visual dashboards**

 **Specific Goal of this part of the project** Visualise and investigate: